HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   sheets_gid="187293662"
   )
 }}

-As `llms.txt` is relatively new, we observed very limited current usage on the web.
-Across desktop pages, 2.13% exhibit valid `llms.txt` entries, while 97.87% show no evidence of LLM-specific policies.
-Mobile showed a similar pattern, with 2.10% of pages containing valid entries and 97.90% lacking them (see the following figure).

 The overwhelming majority of sites therefore do not yet articulate explicit AI-access preferences via `llms.txt`.
 Where present, `llms.txt` primarily indicates that early adopters may be experimenting with facilitating AI-driven discoverability of the website or offered services via agentic use-cases or Generative AI optimization.